Toxic Ingredients to Avoid When Shopping for Hair Care Products

 It’s important to look at the ingredients on your hair care product labels.
 Just as you would look over food labels to stay healthy, you want to make sure that your hair care items don’t contain toxic ingredients either.
 You may want to avoid certain ingredients to avoid the potentially negative side effects that you may experience from them.
 These side effects can include dry scalp or hair loss.

 One of the most common hair product ingredients to avoid is benzene.
 Benzene is a toxic ingredient that can commonly be found in hair spray.
 Not only is this product destructive to your hair, but it’s bad for your overall health.
 It’s a carcinogen that is derived from gasoline, and may also be referred to as toluene.
-Take care to avoid these two ingredients.
+Take care to avoid this ingredients.

 Formaldehyde is a toxic ingredient that is known to be released from hair smoothing and straightening products when heated.
 For example, if you use a hair smoothing product and then blow-dry, straighten, or curl your hair using a heat source, formaldehyde is then released into the air as a gas.

 Over time, this can damage your hair.
 More important than that, repeated exposure to formaldehyde can be dangerous to your health.
 Look for these ingredients on your hair care label and be sure to avoid them.

 While silicone isn’t an overall health issue, it’s still one of our most common bad ingredients in shampoo.
 Silicone is also commonly found in conditioners, heat protectants, and other hair care products.
 The purpose of silicone is to help with the texture of hair.
 However, it commonly causes a dull appearance and dryness due to hard-to-remove buildup.